Dance the night away at these spicy salsa dancing hotspots.

 Salsa Mia on South Beach

-Salsa Mia runs the show with a two-hour class for all levels, followed by an hour of practice for $40 per person.
-Make a night of it on Fridays when the Salsa Nightclub takes over at 11 p.m. and the pros come out to shake their hips and spin to live music.
-The atmosphere is friendly and inviting, whether you choose to grab a partner and show off your own moves or simply want to watch others while sipping a mango mojito.
-Visit salsamia.com and sign up to get $5 off your ticket.
+Salsa Mia runs the show at Mango's on South Beach every night of the week.
+Come and enjoy a one and a half hour class for all levels, followed by practice dancing and party.
+The atmosphere is friendly and inviting, whether you choose to grab a partner and show off your own moves or simply want to watch others while sipping a mojito.
+Visit salsamia.com and sign up to get your Salsa Lessons & Party Pass ticket which gives you VIP club entrance until 4am.

 La Covacha in Doral